tremor-rs/tremor-rfcs/text/0010-modularity.md

 While constants in modules offer the ability to have reusable data, functions allow for reusable logic.

-Functions are expression based - so every function returns a data value.
+Functions are expression-based - so every function returns a data value.
 Functions cannot manipulate or mutate events, metadata or state.
-Side effecting operations such as with the `emit` or `drop` are also not allowed in functions.
+Side effecting operations to the data flow through a script such as the `emit` or `drop` keywords are also not allowed in functions.

 Recursion, specifically tail recursion, is supported in functions but a maximum recursion depth (of currently 1024) is imposed.
 As tremor is